On some negative motivic homology groups: Proof of Theorem

-In order to show that $\alpha_X$ is an isomorphism, it is enough to show the injectivity since the surjectivity is obvious from the diagram.
+In order to show that $\alpha_X$ is an isomorphism, it is enough to show its injectivity for the surjectivity is obvious from the diagram.
 The injectivity follows once one constructs a group homomorphism